Fujifilm GF 30mm f/3.5 R WR Review

 Introduction

-The GF 30mm f/3.5 R WR was released in 2020 and since then Fujifilm has released a GF 20-35mm f/4 R WR which may be its biggest competitor, more so perhaps than the GF 23mm and GF 45mm that I mentioned above.
-I will get into a few pros and cons below of these options.
+The GF 30mm f/3.5 R WR was released in 2020.
+Since then, Fujifilm has introduced the GF 20-35mm f/4 R WR, which may be its biggest competitor, perhaps more so than the GF 23mm and GF 45mm that I mentioned above.
+I'll outline a few pros and cons of these options below.

 Thanks again to Fujifilm Canada for providing the lens for this review.
 I have not received any input, suggestions, or narrative from Fujifilm.
 The opinions in this review are mine, and mine only.